niccokunzmann/icalendar_compatibility/docs/usage.rst

     ...     geo_url="https://my.map/#{lat}/{lon}"           # you can add the optional {zoom} parameter ... )

-With the cusom map configured, the URL for an event in Berlin can be seen below:
+With the custom map configured, the URL for an event in Berlin can be seen below:

 .. code-block:: python